debinix/openjensen/doc/git-workflow.md

     $ git push

-This time, the depot/next push will be successful.
-Use gitk (graphic commit history viewer) or git vhi to show recent history:
+This time, the *depot/next* push will be successful.
+Use gitk (graphic commit history viewer) or *git vhi* to show full history:

     $ git vhi

-If more work needs to be done, switch back to the previous branch and continue to work.

-    $git sw2 git-tutorial
+or to limit to last 5 commits:

+    $ git vhi -n5
+    $ git vhi -n 5

+After the integration of the topic branch DO NOT switch back to the old branch, dispose it an create a new branch off the current point in the commit history to avoid a very confusing history.

+Thus first dispose the old branch (now merged), and with the second command create a new fresh start.
+This may also help not confuse some graphical editor file caches.

+    $ git branch -d git-tutorial
+    $ git nbr git-tutorial-part-2

 Happy coding.